sadman-adib/MoveMe-IoT/DATA/readme.md

 ## Description

-The goal of the project was to assess the accuracy of the **Blind-Spot Object Detection System** by analyzing 10,000 frames of real-time camera data.
+The goal of the project was to assess the accuracy of the **Blind-Spot Collision Detection System** by analyzing 10,000 frames of real-time camera data.
 The frames were captured from a live camera feed monitoring the road area around the vehicle for **10 minutes**.
 The system categorizes objects in the blind-spot into four categories:

 - **True Positives (TP)**: The system correctly detects vehicles or pedestrians in the blind-spot and issues appropriate alerts.
 - **True Negatives (TN)**: No objects are present, and the system does not issue unnecessary alerts.